--> Publications Klimakrise Pazifimusweb Doster-Home

 Scope

 Errors are common in Science.
 Anybody can be wrong.
-To the philosopher Karl Popper, errors and their regognition are driving the progress of science.
+To the philosopher Karl Popper, errors and their recognition are driving the progress of science:

-If not corrected, errors tend to spread and to become 'eternal truths', mining the field.
+If not corrected, errors tend to spread, becoming 'eternal truths', which undermines the field.

 Neutron scattering is an open access technique, which implies that not all practising researchers have a profound knowledge of the method.